Game-theoretic Regulated Decentralized Coordination for Airspace Sector Overload Mitigation

-The convergence of the best-response dynamics follows directly from the potential structure and the monotonic evolution of the overloaded set~$\plSet_o(\xVec)$. \Cref{lem:kappa-extremes} guarantees that the game is a potential game when $\kappa=0$ or $\kappa=1$, while \Cref{thm:termination} establishes finite termination for $0<\kappa<1$ under the no-new-overload restriction.
+The convergence of the best-response dynamics follows from the potential structure and the monotonic evolution of the overloaded sector-time set~$\mathcal{O}(\xVec)$. \Cref{lem:kappa-one} guarantees that the game is an unconditional potential game when $\kappa=1$, while \Cref{thm:termination} establishes finite termination for $0\le\kappa<1$ under the no-new-overload restriction.
 We summarize these results in the following theorem.

 \begin{theorem}[Convergence under best-response dynamics] Consider the best-response dynamics defined in \Cref{def:brd}.
-Based on \Cref{thm:potential-fixed} and \Cref{thm:termination}, the following statements hold: \begin{enumerate} \item When $\kappa=0$ or $\kappa=1$, the game admits a potential function, and best-response dynamics converges unconditionally to a pure Nash equilibrium in finite time. \item When $0<\kappa<1$, if agents are restricted from actions that introduce new overloads, the best-response dynamics terminates in finite time and converges to a pure Nash equilibrium. \end{enumerate} In both cases, best-response dynamics is guaranteed to converge in a finite number of steps. \begin{proof} The proof is provided in~\ref{app1}. \end{proof} \end{theorem}
+Based on \Cref{lem:kappa-one}, \Cref{thm:potential-fixed}, and \Cref{thm:termination}, the following statements hold: \begin{enumerate} \item When $\kappa=1$, the game admits an unconditional potential function, and best-response dynamics converges to a pure Nash equilibrium in finite time. \item When $0\le\kappa<1$, if agents are restricted from actions that introduce new overloads according to \Cref{def:noNewOvld}, the restricted best-response dynamics terminates in finite time and converges to a pure Nash equilibrium with respect to the admissible action set induced by \Cref{def:noNewOvld}. \end{enumerate} In both cases, best-response dynamics is guaranteed to converge in a finite number of steps under the stated conditions. \begin{proof} The proof is provided in~\ref{app1}. \end{proof} \end{theorem}

-\Cref{thm:convergence} establishes conditions that best-response dynamics converges to a pure Nash equilibrium in finite time across all regimes of $\kappa$ with no-new-overload action restriction.
-This provides the key operational guarantee for decentralized overload mitigation, ensuring that interactions based on best responses always terminate in finite time and the outcome is deterministic.
+\Cref{thm:convergence} establishes finite-time convergence guarantees for the proposed best-response dynamics.
+For $\kappa=1$, convergence follows unconditionally from the potential-game structure.
+For $0\le\kappa<1$, convergence is guaranteed under the no-new-overload restriction, which prevents unilateral updates from creating overload in previously feasible sector-time pairs.
+This provides the key operational guarantee for the regulated decentralized protocol: interactions based on best responses terminate in finite time and produce deterministic schedules under the stated admissibility condition.